 Pasta: Jumbo shells work the best for this recipe.

 How to Serve Stuffed Shells

 Once the shells have been baked, it’s time to dig in!
 Just like ordering a cheeseburger at a restaurant, it’s all about what you want on your cheeseburger.
 Just ketchup works for me, but there are lots of people who pile on as many extra toppings as they can!
 You may have noticed that I divided the onion in the recipe.
 I saved half the onion to use as a topping.
 I used a yellow onion, so adding that to the shells wasn’t too overpowering.
 It added some crunch to each bite.
 If you want something a little milder, a shallot would work just as well.
 I also added tomatoes and dill pickles to these Cheeseburger Stuffed Shells.
 If you want to add even more toppings, here are some other ideas:

 The answer is YES!
 Isn’t it great when you can prepare a meal ahead of time and just take it out of the freezer when you are ready to make it?
 I feel so accomplished when I have at least one meal prepped for the week!
 To freeze Cheeseburger Stuffed Shells, simply prepare the meal following the instructions, but don’t bake it.
 The only difference is to place the stuffed shells in a 9×13 inch aluminum pan.
 Cover it with aluminum foil and don’t forget to write the name of the dish and the instructions, along with the date.
 When you are ready to bake it, take it out of the freezer to let it thaw for about a half an hour before you cook them.

 - 25-30 jumbo shells, cooked al dente according to package directions

 - 1 tablespoon hamburger seasoning

-- 1 small yellow onion, finely chopped and divided
+- 1 small yellow onion, diced and divided

 - 1 pound ground beef